-- 2.13.
-Testing.
-The highest standards shall be applied to the testing of voting systems.
-VSTLs shall perform testing in conformance with the relevant standards of the applicable Federal Standards (VVSG) and consistent with any written EAC interpretations of these standards.
-VSTLs shall test system identification tools during the test campaign to make sure they function properly and as intended.
-The Laboratory shall maintain its technical practices consistent with the standards which served as the basis for its NVLAP accreditation.
-These standards include International Standard ISO/IEC 17025, General Requirements for the Competence of Testing and Calibration Laboratories; NIST Handbook 150, Procedures and General Requirement; NIST Handbook 150-22, Voting System Testing; any documents supplementing, updating or replacing these standards or handbooks; and any pertinent EAC guidance.
-When conducting testing under EAC's program, VSTLs shall only perform testing of voting systems consistent with the scope of their accreditation. - 2.13.1.
-Third Party Testing.
-Lead VSTL's may contract or otherwise provide for the testing of voting systems by third parties under this program.
-However, the lead VSTL shall be responsible for the accuracy, quality assurance, and results of all tests performed.
-Under this program, no VSTL may perform or contract for the performance of testing outside the scope of its accreditation.
-Testing performed directly by lead VSTL personnel using third party contractor equipment and facilities is not considered third party testing. - 2.13.1.1.
+- 2.11. requirements.
+VSTLs shallmust test system identification tools during the test campaign to make sureensure they function properly and as intended.
+The laboratory shallmust maintain its technical practices consistent with the standards which served as the basis for its NVLAP accreditation. - These standards include International Standard ISO/IEC 17025, General Requirements for the Competence of Testing and Calibration Laboratories; NIST Handbook 150, Procedures and General Requirement; NIST Handbook 150-22, Voting System Testing; any documents supplementing, updating or replacing these standards or handbooks; and any pertinent EAC guidance.
+When conducting testing under EAC's program, VSTLs shallmust only performconduct testing of voting systems consistent with the scope of their accreditation. - 2.11.1.
+Third-Party Testing.
+Lead VSTL's VSTLs may contract or otherwise provide for the testing of voting systems by third parties under this program.
+However, the lead VSTL shall beis responsible for the accuracy, quality assurance, and results of all tests performed.
+Under this program, no VSTL may conducted.
+VSTLs must not perform, or contract for the performance of testing outside the scope of its accreditation.
+Testing performed directly by lead VSTL personnel using third party contractor equipment and facilities isare not considered third-party testing. - 2.11.1.1.
 Core Testing.
-Core voting system testing may only be performed by VSTLs.
-Core testing includes: Technical Data Package review, physical configuration audit, source code review, functional configuration audit, system integration testing, volume testing, and security testing (not including cryptographic testing). - 2.13.1.2.
+Core voting system testing maymust only be performed by VSTLs.
+Core testing includes: Technical Data Package review, physical configuration audit, source code review, functional configuration audit, system integration testing, volume testing, and security testing (not including cryptographic testing).

 Non-Core Testing.
 Non-core testing may be performed by non-VSTLs if they hold an EAC recognized accreditation to perform the relevant testing.
 The EAC recognizes two national accreditation bodies, NIST's NVLAP program and the American Association of Laboratory Accreditation (A2LA).
 Generally, a VSTL may only contract or otherwise provide for the non-core testing of voting systems if it uses a NVLAP or A2LA laboratory accredited to the specific scope of testing necessary.
-Non-core testing includes: electromagnetic compatibility testing, telecommunications testing, environmental testing, electrical testing, acoustical testing, accessibility testing, usability testing, and cryptographic testing.4 In limited circumstances, laboratories not holding a recognized accreditation may be used by VSTLs for non-core testing only after approval by EAC's Program Director.
-Requests for such approval must be made in writing and demonstrate: (1) That there is no recognized laboratory available within a reasonable window of availability and geographic proximity (generally within the continental United States) and (2) that the VSTL has conducted a thorough assessment of the third party laboratory's capabilities, quality system, management system, and/or alternative accreditations and have determined and documented that the laboratory is qualified to perform testing.
-The EAC may visit, interview or audit any non-accredited laboratory at any time before, during, or after the testing has occurred to verify their qualifications.
+Non-core testing includes: electromagnetic compatibility testing, telecommunications testing, environmental testing, electrical testing, acoustical testing, accessibility testing, usability testing, and cryptographic testing.

+cryptographic testing.
+In limited circumstances, laboratories not holding a recognized accreditation may be used by VSTLs for non-core testing only after approval by EAC'sthe Program Director.
+Requests for such approval must be made in writing and demonstrate:

+(1) That there is no recognized laboratory available within a reasonable window of availability and geographic proximity (generally within the continental United States), and

-4 For the purposes of the EAC's Voting System Test Laboratory Program, non-core cryptographic testing includes all testing involving evaluation of cryptographic operation and key management.
+&lt;sup>4For the purposes of the EAC's Voting System Test Laboratory Program, non-core cryptographic testing includes all testing involving evaluation of cryptographic operation and key management.